Nathan Healy

 Key Takeaways

-• Florida offers strong solar incentives including a full sales tax exemption, a property tax exemption, and full retail-rate net metering — all available to Orlando homeowners.
+• Florida offers strong solar incentives including a full property tax exemption, a sales tax exemption on equipment, and net metering credits — even without the federal tax credit.

 05